Eating For A Healthy Heart – What You Need To Know

 We lead a fast-paced lifestyle where nutrition and health management can sometimes take a backseat.

-We could all benefit from someone who helps us analyze our overall health and customise a diet chart to suit specific nutritional requirements based on age, height, weight and any prevalent health ailments.
+We could all benefit from someone who helps us analyze our overall health and customize a diet chart to suit specific nutritional requirements based on age, height, weight and any prevalent health ailments.
 6meal does just that!
-Conceptualised and co-founded by Sonal Arora and Priyanka Chopra, it helps individuals reconsider the concept of a healthy meal and helps them design a diet chart which improves their health.
+Conceptualized and co-founded by Sonal Arora and Priyanka Chopra, it helps individuals reconsider the concept of a healthy meal and helps them design a diet chart that improves their health.

 ”Reading labels and ingredients is very important to be aware of what you are about to eat.”